-Discussion with the deputy manager confirmed that she had a clear understanding of the legislation and best practice guidance in relation to recruitment and selection.
-It was confirmed that Mrs O'Kane oversees recruitment.
+Discussion with Ms Svarcova confirmed that she had a clear understanding of the legislation and best practice guidance in relation to recruitment and selection.

 It was determined that the recruitment of authorised operators complies with the legislation and best practice guidance.